nrdev88/nwabap-ui5uploader/README.md

 [CHANGELOG.md](CHANGELOG.md)

 ## Contribute
 My actual goal is to remove all unnecessary code and libs, except console coloring libs since I find these really helpful.
 I would also like to rewrite the libs used ([filestore](lib/filestore.js) and [filestoreutils](lib/filestoreutils.js)).
+Please, and feel free to help me anytime on the project's [GitHub](https://github.com/nrdev88/nwabap-ui5uploader).